powsybl/powsybl-core/docs/grid_exchange_formats/powerfactory/import.md

 | swtLossFactor | Swicthing loss factor (otherwise default to zero).              |
 | resLossFactor | Resistive loss factor (otherwise default to zero).              |

 Ground elements (`ElmGndswt`) are not exported by default by PowerFactory.
 Their export to the DGS file must be declared specifically if grounds are to be re-imported by PowSyBl.
 No additional attribute is mandatory for ground elements (`ElmGndswt`).
-If any of `ciEarthed` or `on_off` is present and has value zero, the ground element is considered disconnected and it is not added to the network.
+If `on_off` is present and has value zero, the ground element is considered disconnected and it is not added to the network. `ciEarthed` is disregarded by the importer.
 The switch itself is not imported to PowSyBl.
 The ground resistance is assumed to be zero.

 `ElmTerm`, `ElmLne` and `TypLne` are used by the importer, but require no additional data than the default attributes.